Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Results and discussion

 As shown in Fig. \ref{fig:cavity-illustration-figure}a, it is possible to find different radii of the gold microcavity for which there is a cavity mode resonant with the benzene $\Pi\rightarrow\Pi^*$ electronic transition.
 As expected, the cavity field strength increases as the cavity is made smaller.
 All but the smallest cavity are optical cavities in the sense that the characteristic dimension of the cavity, the radius, is larger than half the wavelength of the transition.
 For the smallest cavity of radius 16 nm, a significant increase in the coupling strength relative to the other sizes is observed.
 This happens exactly because this cavity is sub-wavelength sized and therefore significant near-field coupling to the surface plasmon mode of the gold starts to occur.
+We mention in passing that while we solve the coupled system using QEDFT, the approach presented here for the calculation of cavity field strengths is applicable regardless of the method used to solve the coupled system.
+For completeness, we therefore note that in terms of the light-matter coupling strengths, $g$, more commonly used in quantum optics, the three cavities shown in Fig. \ref{fig:cavity-illustration-figure}a respectively correspond to $\hbar g = 3.81$ eV, $\hbar g = 0.62$ eV and $\hbar g = 0.21$ eV for the $\Pi\rightarrow\Pi^*$ transition of the benzene molecule.
+Importantly, these light-matter coupling strengths are a property of the coupled system and they are therefore specific to both the cavity and molecular transition under consideration.
+One should therefore be careful with general conclusions on the magnitude of light-matter interactions based on these numbers.
+We provide more discussion in Supplementary Note \ref{app:lm-coupling}.
 Fig. \ref{fig:cavity-illustration-figure}b shows the linear absorption spectra of the coupled emitter-cavity system calculated for the different cavity radii using the linear response QEDFT method.
 We emphasize that all linewidths in the figure are \textit{true} linewidths in the sense that they are not related to any broadening parameters in the QEDFT calculation and only reflect the density of states in the optical environment.
 A radius-dependent Purcell enhancement with decreasing radius is clearly observed, reflecting the reduction in radiative lifetime resulting from the altered optical environment.
 However, it is not possible to achieve strong coupling with a single benzene molecule using the gold-shell cavity.
 We attribute this to the fact that as the coupling strength gets larger with decreasing radius, the optical losses also increase, resulting in a broader cavity resonance.
 We note in passing that the Purcell enhancement for the smallest $R = 16$ nm cavity is around 3500 which means that the local field enhancement at the center of the spherical microcavity is comparable to what is found in experiments with plasmonic microcavities~\cite{akselrod2014probing}. \\